BLOG

 “Sustaining and nourishing community means sustaining and thinking through the lifecycle, community, and environmental consequences of every material and product.”
 3SIX0 Architects

-HML provided a Material Health Guiding Framework, mapping and identifying local environmental toxics to set criteria for this local center.
-We advised on chemical groups to avoid, ensuring the building is free from toxics prevalent in its surrounding neighborhoods.
+We at HML provided a Material Health Guiding Framework, mapping and identifying local environmental toxics to set criteria for this local center.
+We advised on chemical groups to avoid, ensuring the building is free from toxics otherwise prevalent in its surrounding neighborhoods.
 Throughout the collaborative process, we guided the selection of healthier building materials and offered educational presentations to the architects, general contractor, project managers, CMW’s leadership team, and their board of trustees.
 Our goal was to ensure everyone involved understood the reasons and importance of building with healthier materials that benefit both people and the environment, creating a healthier, safer space for all.

 Building for the Future: a Healthier, Low-Carbon Design